 Excision of skin lesions involves removal of a variety of tumours and spots that grow on the surface of the skin.
 These can be either a cosmetic blemish or a possible cause of concern (e.g. skin cancer).

 With extensive experience in cosmetic surgery, Dr Girardi offers his patients removal of skin lesions or cancers with

 Depending on the location and severity of the lesion to be removed, Dr Girardi is able to perform the majority of procedures under local anaesthetic in his clinic or under sedation with local anaesthetic in a day surgery facility.

 Skin cancer is the most common form of cancer in Australia.
 The majority of skin cancers are found on the face, head, back and upper limbs, however, they can appear on any part of the body.

-Melanoma skin cancer is the least common type fo skin cancer but by far the most dangerous.
-If discovered early, melanoma can be completely cureable.
-However if not treated quickly, malignant melanoma may spread throughout all parts of the body and when this has allowed to occur it is often in often fatal.
+Melanoma skin cancer is the least common type of skin cancer but by far the most dangerous.
+If discovered early, melanoma can be completely curable.
+However if not treated quickly, malignant melanoma may spread throughout all parts of the body and when this has allowed